Breaking Down the Dungeons & Dragons Character Sheet - Part 6

 Just like in the real world, most towns in D&D will have some kind of shopping available to you.
 They may have entire merchant quarters, or there may just be a cart or two you pass on the road.
 Whatever you encounter, you’re going to want to look through the wares.

 D&D uses its own monetary system based on gold pieces.
 We’ll talk more about that in a bit, but for now, it suffices to say that it pays to ask your DM how they’re converting money.
-Slapping a platinum down in a silver economy is going to get you stared at
+Slapping a platinum down in a silver economy is going to get you stared at…or robbed.

 A pile of gold coins and jewelry.